adebayoileri/Africa-Hacks-Challenge/README.md

   to run on local machine
 Clone the repo to your local machine
 - Run `npm install` to install all dependencies
-- Run `npm start` to start up server
+- Run `npm run server:restart` to start up server
 - Run `npm run test` for testing